Micro-Space: Philosophy

 Micro-Space operated using a strategy based on using modern technology to achieve radical downsizing of space systems to minimize launch cost and make mission financing feasible.
-They claim cost-effectiveness is maximised by creating satellites the size of lunchboxes and cell phones as opposed to "Volkswagens".
+They claimed that cost-effectiveness is maximised by creating satellites the size of lunchboxes or cell phones, as opposed to "Volkswagens".

 History

 While one of the smaller teams participating in the Ansari X Prize competition, Micro-Space had previously developed an active aerospace program flying innovative liquid fueled rockets.
-A long history of flying small rockets with telemetry, tracking and control systems demonstrates its focus on the fundamental systems necessary for unmanned - and eventually manned - suborbital and orbital launch vehicle and satellite systems.
-While its operational systems are most appropriate for atmospheric research, the company claims to have produced modules which, if clustered, could power a "spartan" manned launch.
+A long history of flying small rockets with telemetry, tracking and control systems demonstrates its focus on the fundamental systems necessary for uncrewed - and eventually crewed - suborbital and orbital launch vehicle and satellite systems.
+While its operational systems are most appropriate for atmospheric research, the company claims to have produced modules which, if clustered, could power a "spartan" crewed launch.

 Seventeen liquid fueled, bipropellant rockets were successfully flown by 2006, with altitudes to 11,000 feet.
 Hydrogen peroxide and methyl alcohol were the fuels.

 Micro-Space competed in the 2006 Lunar Lander Challenge held in Las Cruces, New Mexico, part of the Centennial Challenges competitions sponsored by NASA, and was considered by event organizers as one of two favorites to win.

 Micro-Space also built operational prototypes suitable for long duration life support and other needs of lunar and interplanetary missions, including Mars landing.
 The company was dissolved in 2011.

 Micro-Space was manifested to fly two CubeSats on a "Ride Sharing" launch with EduSAT, Sich-2 and other spacecraft, to be flown on a Dnepr rocket into a near-polar Sun-synchronous orbit in October 2010.
 Payload integration for this satellite group was handled by Morehead State University, involving Dr. Ben Malphrus (Space Science Center director) and professor Bob Twiggs.
 Micro-Space also planned to deliver two similar spacecraft to Morehead State and the University of Colorado at Colorado Springs.